 Short history and facts

 Arendalsuka was founded in 2011.
 Since 2012, the week has been the largest political gathering in Norway.
-Arendalsuka is part of the Nordic and Baltic Festival Network of similar gatherings that all cooperate and contribute to the overall mission.
+Arendalsuka was part of founding the Nordic and Baltic Festival Network of similar gatherings that all cooperate and contribute to the overall mission.

 Almedalsveckan in Sweden was the democracy festival that inspired a few individuals to initiate a similar gathering in Norway – now known as Arendalsuka.
 Arendalsuka is thus a result of co-creation between the municipality, national- and local political parties, NGO's, universities, research institutions and private companies.